somritaghosh-1/m6a-epitranscriptomics-tnbc/README.md

 ### Biological Highlights

 **3'UTR dominance with gene-level heterogeneity:** The dataset-wide 3'UTR enrichment (72.7%) is consistent with YTHDF2-mediated mRNA decay as the dominant m6A pathway in MDA-231.
 However, this masks substantial gene-level variation.
-THBS1, the most heavily modified gene (418 sites), has only 57.4% of sites in the 3'UTR with 178 CDS sites — suggesting a translation-regulatory role in addition to stability control.
+THBS1, the most heavily modified gene (418 sites), has only 57.4% of sites in the 3'UTR with 178 CDS sites, suggesting a translation-regulatory role in addition to stability control.
 Similarly, MYC (30.7% 3'UTR), ABL1 (50.5%), and JUN (38.9%) carry majority CDS m6A burden, consistent with m6A-driven regulation of translation elongation rather than mRNA decay for these oncogenes.

 **The integrin paradox:** All six detected integrin subunits (ITGB1, ITGA1, ITGA2, ITGA3, ITGAV, ITGB5) carry significant 3'UTR m6A burden (84–100% 3'UTR fraction).
 Under YTHDF2-mediated decay, this predicts mRNA destabilisation and polyA shortening.
 Yet Project 1 shows that five of these integrins maintain above-average polyA tail lengths.
-This contradiction — high 3'UTR m6A burden combined with mRNA stabilisation — suggests that integrin mRNAs actively resist m6A-mediated decay, possibly through competitive YTHDF1/3 reader binding or RNA secondary structures that occlude YTHDF2 access.
+This contradiction — high 3'UTR m6A burden combined with mRNA stabilisation, suggests that integrin mRNAs actively resist m6A-mediated decay, possibly through competitive YTHDF1/3 reader binding or RNA secondary structures that occlude YTHDF2 access.
 This is a directly testable hypothesis via YTHDF2 knockdown.

 **Cross-layer independence:** The non-significant Pearson correlation between m6A site density and polyA tail length (r = 0.109, p = 0.372, n = 69 genes) indicates that these two post-transcriptional regulatory layers operate largely independently in MDA-231.
 Neither layer alone is sufficient to predict transcript fate.